OpenSLO/OpenSLO/README.md

 objectives:
   - displayName: string # optional
     op: lte | gte | lt | gt # conditional operator used to compare the SLI against the value.
 Only needed when using a thresholdMetric
-    value: numeric # optional, value used to compare threshold metrics.
+    value: numeric # required, value used to compare threshold metrics.
 Only needed when using a thresholdMetric
     target: numeric [0.0, 1.0) # budget target for given objective of the SLO, can't be used with targetPercent
     targetPercent: numeric [0.0, 100) # budget target for given objective of the SLO, can't be used with target
-    timeSliceTarget: numeric (0.0, 1.0] # required only when budgetingMethod is set to TimeSlices
+    timeSliceTarget: numeric (0.0, 1.0] # required only when budgetingMethod is set to Timeslices
-    timeSliceWindow: duration-shorthand # required only when budgetingMethod is set to TimeSlices or RatioTimeslices
+    timeSliceWindow: numeric | duration-shorthand # required only when budgetingMethod is set to Timeslices or RatioTimeslices
-    indicator: # required only when creating composite SLO, see SLI below for more details
+    indicator: # required only when creating composite SLO if indicatorRef is not given, see SLI below for more details
     indicatorRef: string # required only when creating composite SLO, required if indicator is not given.
     compositeWeight: numeric (0.0, inf+] # optional, supported only when declaring multiple objectives, default value 1.
 ```